Donearm/Scientia/content/travels/Bali.md

 ## Excursions from Bali

-* Komodo Island = flight to Labuhanbajo on Flores.
-Then bus to Badjo and from there either a tour by boat or the ferry.
 * Lombok = By plane (25min) or ferry (4-5hr) from Padang Bai (east coast of Bali)
 * Bromo-Tengger-Semeru Park = from Surabaya, bus or car (60-100km)
 * Prambanan = flight to Yogyakarta and then bus (30min)